Transitioning From Rehab To Normal Life

 Recovering from a drug or alcohol addiction may be one of the hardest things you’ll ever have to do.
 It won’t be a quick and seamless process: it’s a lifelong commitment.
 By making an effort to stay sober, you’ll acquire a newfound strength from overcoming the things you thought you couldn’t.

 Every journey starts with a small step in the right direction.
 When you’re feeling tempted to slip back into old habits, remember why you wanted to get sober in the first place.
-If you’re wondering if you should go back to rehab or need help staying on a sober path after rehab, please contact a treatment provider for help.
+If you’re wondering if you should go back to rehab or need help staying on a sober path after rehab, there is help available.
+Contact a treatment provider, today, to discuss rehab options.

 *Some names have been changed.